-In this section, the procedure of conditional estimation is introduced in general terms.
-The speech enhancement algorithms, to be described later, are based on conditional estimation of speech parameters such as DFT-coefficients or predictor coefficients.
+The speech enhancement algorithms are based on conditional estimation of speech parameters such as DFT-coefficients or predictor coefficients.

 In Fig. 2 two different setups are illustrated.

 Figure 2: Conditional estimation in a parameter domain using a priori knowledge a) signal disturbance b) parameter disturbance